 F-1 OPT students are permitted a maximum of 90 unemployment days between the start and end date on their EAD card.
 The SEVIS database automatically calculates unemployment days based on the information students submit in their SEVP Portal account.
-Students may use unemployment days before, between, or after OPT activities in increments of any size.
+Students may use unemployment days in increments of any size before, between, or after OPT activities.

 Students who exceed the 90-day unemployment limit begin to accrue unlawful presence, which may jeopardize access to future U.S. immigration benefits, including readmission to the United States.
 OGS recommends that students depart the United States and contact their IS Advisor to close their F-1 record in order to avoid accruing unlawful presence.

 Students who exceed the 90-day unemployment limit may not transfer their F-1 status to begin a new academic program and do not have an F-1 grace period.
 Students should consult an experienced immigration attorney for further guidance on the implications of unlawful presence in the United States.

 If you had intended to graduate, but have not yet completed the dissertation, you can continue to register until you finish the dissertation requirement.
 In this case, you would still remain subject to the three-month (90-day) unemployment rule.